Item Crashes

 Dagger

-Nathan Graves adopted this power as part of the Pluto plus Salamander DSS card combination; Nathan added the ability to turn while executing the long-lasting barrage.
+Nathan Graves adopted this power as part of the Pluto plus Salamander DSS card combination; though, Nathan added the ability to switch directions while executing the long-lasting barrage.

 Holy Water

-For years, holy water has been used to combat against all that represents evil, especially vampires.
-The earlier Belmonts were able to throw holy water downward in an arc, which would engulf enemies that would walk over it.
-Or, in some cases, it could be used to break some bricks.
-Later Belmonts, especially Richter and John Morris, could use it to throw a destructive water wave forward.
-As an item crash for Richter, he can command a long, deadly acid rain storm, it hurting everything contained within the screen.
-Nathan Graves adopted this power, too, as part of the aforementioned card system.
-John Morris didn't really expand on that power, but he was able to utilize an item crash that made water both circle high and wave forward along the ground.
+For centuries, holy water has been used to combat against all that represents evil and particularly vampires.
+The earlier Belmonts were able to toss holy water vials to the ground, where they would burn, smolder and engulf enemies that travel near it.
+The later Belmonts would use high velocity to cause the vial's contents to spill forward as a wave of flame.
+Used as an item-crash for Richter, the watery discharge will instead take the form of a longer, deadlier acid rains storm--each drop damaging all enemies within a screen's distance.
+Extended bloodline hero Nathan Graves adopted this item-crash, too, as part of the aforementioned DSS card system.
+John Morris didn't really expand on this power, but he was able to utilize a special crash that caused the vials' contents to both circle high and wave forward along the ground.

-Finally, Julius Belmont mastered a boomerang and a cross; he used the 'rang in regular style, but his cross weapon offered him an instant crash ability--an ability to create a giant flaming cross that repeatedly burns enemies.
+Finally, Julius Belmont mastered a boomerang and a cross; he used the 'rang in regular style, but his cross weapon offered him an instant crash ability--the power to create in his current position a giant flaming cross that repeatedly burns enemies.

 Axe

-Historically, the axe has been the most powerful of the mystic weapons, surpassing even the Morning Star, the strongest of the regular Belmont whips.
-Thrown in an arc, the axe can strike enemies both above and below the hero character, with a somewhat erratic pattern.
-Richter's item crash ability makes one axe split into eleven, them circling and flying into eleven different directions.
-While each axe is only regular power, they can strike all enemies on the screen.
-However, using this on a boss will result in minimal damage compared to the other item crashes.
+Historically, the axe has been the strongest of the sub-weapons, surpassing even the Morning Star--the strongest of the standard Belmont whips.
+Thrown in an arc, the axe can strike enemies both above and below with its somewhat-erratic pattern flight path.
+Richter's item-crash ability causes one axe to split into eleven, them cycling outward and flying into eleven different directions.
+While each axe is only normal in strength, the crash guarantees that all enemies will suffer at least one hit; using it against a boss, however, will result in minimal damage compared to the pain unleashed by the other listed crashes.
 Nathan Graves again borrowed a direct version of Richter's axe crash, condensed to a more simple eight axes.
-John Morris' axe crash was similar to his boomerang crash, as three axes loop in front before darting forward.
+John Morris' axe crash is similar to his boomerang crash, as three axes are arced directly in front of him before darting forward.

 Stopwatch

-Nathan Graves' final item crash, another of his DSS powers, mimics that Symphony version--Nathan is granted four-times the amount of stopping power.
+Nathan Graves' final item crash, another of his DSS card powers, mimics the Symphony version--Nathan is granted four-times the amount of stopping power of the original model.

 No Item